apache/inlong-website/docs/introduction.md

 ## Modules
 Apache InLong serves the entire life cycle from data collection to landing,  and provides different processing modules according to different stages of data,  including the next modules:

 - **inlong-agent**,  data collection agent, supports reading regular logs from specified directories or files and reporting data one by one.
-In the future,  DB collection and HTTP reporting capabilities will also be expanded.
+In the future,  DB collection capabilities will also be expanded.
 - **inlong-dataproxy**,  a Proxy component based on Flume-ng,  supports data transmission blocking,  placing retransmission, and has the ability to forward received data to different MQ (message queues).
 - **inlong-tubemq**,  Tencent's self-developed message queuing service,  focuses on high-performance storage and transmission of massive data in big data scenarios and has a relatively good core advantage in mass practice and low cost.
 - **inlong-sort**,  after consuming data from different MQ services,  perform ETL processing,  and then aggregate and write the data into Apache Hive, ClickHouse,  Hbase,  IceBerg,  etc.